Upcoming Events

 Qigong Class @ the Library

-Donna Bunte of Donna Bunte Whole Health will teach a qigong class at Perrot Library on Monday, September 8th, from 9 to 10 am in the Program Room, Radcliffe Children’s Library.
+Donna Bunte of Donna Bunte Whole Health will teach a qigong class at Perrot Library on Monday, October 20th, from 9:15 to 10:15 am in the Program Room, Radcliffe Children’s Library.

 Qigong is a form of meditation in motion that is at least 2,000 years old.
 It is a very calming routine used to increase mindfulness, and it is also used for building strength, balance, flexibility, and resiliency.
 The practice of qigong can be done standing or sitting and can be practiced by almost anyone young or old.